Mortgage

 • Verification of future employment

-• Verification of future employment for at least 3 years
+• Verification of future employment for at least three years

-VA loan (Guaranteed by the U.S. Department of Veterans Affairs)
+VA loan (backed by the U.S. Department of Veterans Affairs)

-• Proof the income is a regular part of income due to the nature of work
+• Proof the benefits are a regular part of income due to the nature of work

-USDA loan (Backed by the U.S. Department of Agriculture)
+USDA loan (guaranteed by the U.S. Department of Agriculture)

-• Proof the income has been received for 1 year
+• Proof the income has been received for two years

 Two years’ worth of tax returns.
 Unemployment income can only be used if it appears on your federal tax returns.

 Employer verification of your job history.
 Lenders typically contact your employer verbally to confirm you’ve worked at least two years in a seasonal job.
-A written verification of employment may also be required.
+Your lender may also require a written verification of employment.

 Confirmation you’re likely to be hired again next season.
 Your employer may need to give the lender a thumbs up on future work to ensure you’ll continue to earn the income to repay your mortgage.

 Some home loan programs don’t require proof of income or employment.
-And in some cases, lenders may allow you to prove you can repay the loan by converting assets to income.
+And in some cases, lenders may allow you to prove you can repay the loan by converting some of your assets to income.

-• Streamline mortgages.
-You may be able to refinance without any income documentation with an FHA streamline or a VA interest rate reduction refinance loan (IRRRL), if you currently have an FHA or VA mortgage.
+Streamline mortgages.
+You may be able to refinance without any income documentation by using an FHA streamline refinance or a VA interest rate reduction refinance loan (IRRRL), if you currently have an FHA or VA mortgage.

-• No income verification mortgages.
-Mortgage lenders may offer non-qualified mortgage (non-QM) programs that allow you to qualify for a mortgage with documents or assets besides your tax returns or pay stubs.
+No income verification mortgages.
+Mortgage lenders may offer nonqualified mortgage (non-QM) programs that allow you to qualify for a mortgage with documents or assets besides your tax returns or pay stubs.
+These loans may include:

-• Asset-based depletion.
-Typically for borrowers with a high net worth, the lender divides the total cash balance of a cash asset by the loan term and uses the result as income to qualify.
+• Asset depletion loans.
+Typically for borrowers with a high net worth, the lender divides the total cash balance of a cash asset by the loan term and uses the result as income to help you qualify.

 • Bank statement loans.
 With these programs, lenders look at deposits on your bank statements for a one- to two-year period to calculate income for the loan instead of using tax returns, pay stubs or W-2 forms.

-• Debt service coverage ratio loans.
-Real estate investors can qualify for mortgages purely based on the rental income on the home they’re buying, as long as they can afford the higher down payment and interest rates.
+• Debt-service ratio loans.
+Real estate investors can qualify for mortgages purely based on the rental income of the home they’re buying, as long as they can afford the higher down payment and interest rates.